 Jackfruit is unique for its sweet, delicious taste and large size, growing from 4 to 24 inches long and boasting a diameter of 10 to 30 inches.
 Jackfruit weighs between 7 and 66 pounds.
-Some raw fooders, including this article’s writer, name jackfruit their favorite fruit!
+Some raw food enthusiasts, including this article’s writer, name jackfruit their favorite fruit!

 Like durian, jackfruit is covered with projections resembling thorns, which soften as the fruit ripens from a bright green color.
 Its inside contains bright orange-yellow edible bulbs, encasing brown seeds.
 These bulbs are embedded in fibrous bands.
 Its scientific name is Artocarpus heterophyllus.